Paul Cooper (speedway rider): Career

 Cooper primarily rode for Sheffield Tigers throughout his career.
 Cooper is twice a winner of the Conference League Pairs Championship, partnering Benji Compton in 2006 and Simon Lambert in 2007.

-He is also an accomplished grasstrack, long track and motorcycle racing rider, reaching the World Final of the latter.
+Cooper is also an accomplished grasstrack, long track and motorcycle racing rider, reaching the World Final of the latter.
 He is a multi-British Grasstrack Champion in the minor solo classes and was the 2017 and 2019 British Sand Ace Champion.